 Thanks so much to Hanne for her time.

-The Peer Gynt festival runs from 5 – 14 August 2016.
-For more information and tickets (which should be booked in advance!) see peergynt.no.
+This year's Peer Gynt festival takes place in August 2018.
+For more information and tickets (which must be booked in advance!) see peergynt.no.

 Photos: Arne Hernæs, Bård Gundersen